ryanmoolala/PriceTrack/README.md

 # PriceTrack

 Description:
 PriceTrack is a web application designed to provide real-time data on stock prices.
 It ensures users have the most up-to-date information on their favorite stocks.
-Whether you're a seasoned investor or a market enthusiast, StockPulse delivers instant price updates, trend analysis, and insightful metrics to help you make informed decisions.
-Track market movements, analyze stock performance.

 Tech Stack used:
 <br/>